iCliniq Logo

 Conclusion:

+In conclusion, the hairy tongue is a non-cancerous condition that provides an abnormal tongue appearance.
 A hairy tongue resolves soon with appropriate treatment but may recur.
-Therefore, education of the patient about oral hygiene maintenance, harmful effects of tobacco and alcohol, and a regular dental checkup is essential in eradicating such kinds of oral conditions.
+Therefore, educating the patient about oral hygiene maintenance, the harmful effects of tobacco and alcohol, and a regular dental checkup is essential in eradicating such kinds of oral conditions.
+If an individual is concerned about changes in tongue appearance, they should consult a healthcare professional for proper evaluation and guidance.

 The dorsal surface of the tongue is covered by circumvallate, filiform, and fungiform papillae.
 The overgrowth of keratin in the filiform papillae gives the tongue a hairy and enlarged appearance.
 It is usually black, brown, or white due to bacterial accumulation, tobacco use, etc.